 Modern Aston’s, Porsche’s and Ferrari’s were commonplace, and you needed something really special to stand out.
 I’ve heard stories of things like several genuine GT40’s in campsites in previous years, but unfortunately I didn’t witness anything like that this year.

 For some, camping is arguably more important than the race itself.
-Grand meals, halls, stereo systems, disco lighting, large cooking fires, wading pools, racing simulators, televisions and fridges were all part of the deal.
+Grand meals, halls, stereo systems, disco lighting, large cooking fires, wading pools, racing simulators, televisions, fridges and even best camping toilet are all part of the deal.
 I swear there were some people in our campsite who didn’t even see any racing.